 - 1oz of hemp milk

-Directions: Mix well.
-Warm the mixture and give as a bolus at the fastest rate that is tolerated.
+Directions: Warm the Poopinator THEN add the hemp milk.
+I have found that warming the Poopinator Plus in the microwave causes the hemp milk to clump.
+That can cause an extension tube to clog.
+I have also noted that heating hemp milk in a recipe causes it to thicken.
+Give as a bolus at the fastest rate that is tolerated.
 Flush with at least 10cc of water.
 If the volume is too high, reduce the solids before reducing the hemp milk until a tolerable volume is reached.

 Please remember this: Medication and/or surgical intervention is not a failure on your part (somehow I think I’m talking to myself here).
 The goal is to do whatever it takes to give our loved one(s) the best quality of life possible.
 Blended whole foods is by far the best choice over formulas but sometimes it’s just not enough.
 Hang in there and don’t quit!